eito-fis/kinetic-rain-website/src/index.md

    text: 'How did we get there?'
 ---

-We are team TEAM NAME HERE, and for [PIE 2021](http://poe.olin.edu/) we put together a large-scale, responsive kinetic sculpture made of recycled materials.
+We are team Reuse Rebuild React, and for [PIE 2021](http://poe.olin.edu/) we put together a large-scale, responsive kinetic sculpture made of recycled materials.
 Our goals were keep sustainability in mind while working on something that was visually appealing, responsive to the viewer, and challenging to make.

 <br/>